|

 • Isha (night, 4 Rak’ah)

-The Muslim prayer is called “a salah”.
-Every salah is performed with a number of Rak’ahs – a single iteration of movements and prayer chants.
+The Muslim prayer is called salah.
+Every salah is performed with several Rak’ahs – a single iteration of movements and prayer chants.

-Depending on which salah it is, there is a different number of Rak’ahs for each prayer as given above.
+Depending on which salah it is, there is a different number of Rak’ahs for each prayer as shown above.

 Hagia Sophia from the side